th1j5/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

 We examine clock drift of all clocks by plotting the clock time difference against simulation time:

+.. .. figure:: media/OneMasterClock_.png
+..    :align: center

 .. figure:: media/OneMasterClock.png
    :align: center

+..
 The difference to simulation time increases for the master clock, and the slave clocks are periodically synchronized to the master clock's time (so they keep drifting together).

+The master clock's time drifts according to a random walk process, and the slave clocks are periodically synchronized to the master clock's time (so they keep drifting together).
+Note that the drift rate is compensated for after the first two synchronization events. **TODO** which one to include?
+1. according to the last two events 2. according to the current and previous event

+All such charts have these two large sawtooth patterns at the beginning.
+From now on, we will generally omit these to concentrate on the details of the clock drift after it has been stabilized by time synchronization.

+**TODO** at first the slave clocks are all over the place but later they drift together because the drift rate is similarly compensated for all of them so they overlap

 .. note:: A `clock time difference to simulation time` chart can be easily produced by plotting the ``timeChanged:vector`` statistic, and applying a linear trend operation with -1 as argument.